belgif/thematic/URI/iceg_uri_standard_draft.md

 1. **auth**: _namespace_ for codelists or taxonomies

 Additional types are possible and should be implemented following the agreed guidelines that apply to the domain.
-**These additional types cannot replace one the 4 categories described above.**

-~~**Rule 4.1**: The URI of a non-information resource with type _id_ is required to refer with redirections (via a 303 HTTPredirect) to a digital web representation with the type _doc_.~~
+These additional types cannot replace one the four categories described above.
+The types _ns_ and _auth_ are special cases which could be supported by the _id_ & _doc_ types, but are commonly used in a slightly different way.
+To support the current existing practices they are supported by dedicated types.

 **Rule 5**:
 A URI for an _identifier_ should provide digital web representations via redirections.
+I.e. identifiers are _dereferenceable_.
 The recommended approach is to redirect a URI with type _id_ via a 303 HTTPredirect to a URI with the type _doc_.

 Examples: